-Belgium: Belgium maintains a neutral stance when it comes to Bitcoins.
+Is Bitcoin legal in Belgium? - Legality of Bitcoins in Belgium: Belgium maintains a neutral stance when it comes to Bitcoins.
 However, the country has declared that Bitcoins will be exempted from Value Added Tax (VAT).

-UK: The United Kingdom has been quite positive towards cryptocurrencies.
+Is Bitcoin legal in UK? - Legality of Bitcoins in UK: The United Kingdom has been quite positive towards cryptocurrencies.
 The Bank of England soon plans to release a cryptocurrency which will be backed and regulated by the government.
 The UK Financial Conduct Authority is working towards implementing cryptocurrency payments on a larger scale.

-France: France has set a number of regulations on cryptocurrency exchanges.
+Is Bitcoin legal in France? - Legality of Bitcoins in France: France has set a number of regulations on cryptocurrency exchanges.
 The country isn’t as warm and welcoming to cryptocurrencies as many other nations in Europe.
 It requires a strict KYC process for all domestic exchanges and users who sign up for them need to provide personal information.

-The Netherlands: The legal status of Bitcoins in The Netherlands is quite similar to that of Canada.
+Is Bitcoin legal in Netherlands? - Legality of Bitcoins in The Netherlands: The legal status of Bitcoins in The Netherlands is quite similar to that of Canada.
 Bitcoins transactions are treated as a barter transaction in the country.
 In The Netherlands, there are no specific rules of licensing and compliance that apply to Bitcoins.

-Italy: The government of Italy is concerned that Bitcoins might be used to finance some illegal activities in the country and plans to introduce stricter regulations in the near future.
+Is Bitcoin legal in Italy? - Legality of Bitcoins in Italy: The government of Italy is concerned that Bitcoins might be used to finance some illegal activities in the country and plans to introduce stricter regulations in the near future.
 As of now there are no laws complying to Bitcoin in the nation.

-Switzerland: Bitcoins are considered to be a ‘foreign currency’ in Switzerland.
+Is Bitcoin legal in Switzerland? - Legality of Bitcoins in Switzerland: Bitcoins are considered to be a ‘foreign currency’ in Switzerland.
 Certain laws of forex are likely to apply to Bitcoins.
 The country is moving towards stricter laws which will help regulate cryptocurrencies in the nation.

 Legality in Other Regions

+Is Bitcoin legal in Singapore?
 Legality of Bitcoins in Singapore

 Singapore is one of the most popular South-East Asian nations when it comes to Bitcoin users.
 The country has shown a very open approach towards the cryptocurrencies.
 In Singapore, all cryptocurrency exchanges need to get their users verified and collect personal information from them similar to the French laws.